RobotecAI/robotec-o3de-tools/Gems/ROS2ScriptIntegration/README.md

 The "OnGraphStart" node is called on the component being activated.
 It activates a "Heart Beat" node.
 The "Heart Beat" node is configured to issue a pulse every 100 milliseconds.
-Finally, pulse cause the publication message by node `PublishStdMsgsString`.
+Finally, pulse cause the publication message by node `PublishStdMsgString`.

 **Note** that the publisher is initialized on the first pulse.
 To see your messages, start the simulation and type in the terminal: